Assistant Professor of Political Science

 Phillip Gorski received his B.A. from Harvard University and his PhD from UC Berkeley.
 He is the author of The Disciplinary Revolution: Calvinism and the Rise of the State in Early Modern Europe (University of Chicago Press, 2003) and co-editor of Max Weber’s Economy and Society: A Critical Companion (Stanford University Press, 2005).
 The principal focus of his research is on religion and politics in comparative and historical perspective.
 Current projects include an edited volume entitled “Bourdieusian Theory and Historical Analysis”, a book manuscript entitled “Religious America?
 Secular Europe?” and papers on post-secularism, religious nationalism, and critical realism.

-Assistant Professor - Political Science
+Assistant Professor of Political Science and Sociology

 Teresa Bejan is a Ph.D. candidate in political science at Yale specializing in political theory and the history of political thought.
 She holds degrees from the Universities of Chicago and Cambridge, and during the 2010-2011 academic year she returned to Cambridge as a Fox Fellow at Sidney Sussex College.
 Her principal research interests lie in the political and religious thought of early modern England and America, particularly concerning issues of religious toleration, civility, and civic education.
 She has published articles in the Oxford Review of Education and History of European Ideas, and her essay on the educational thought of Thomas Hobbes is forthcoming in Ideas of Education: Philosophical and Political Perspectives from Plato to the 19th century (Routledge).
 She is a founding member of the editorial board for the The Art of Theory, an online journal of political philosophy, and is currently finishing work on her dissertation, “Mere Civility: Practicing Toleration in 17th c.
 England and New England”.